MicrosoftDocs/azure-devops-docs/docs/artifacts/npm/npmrc.md

 then it's likely that the npm modules folder is not in your path.

-To fix this issue, re-run Node.js setup and ensure the `Add to PATH` option and its child options are selected for installation.
+To fix this issue, rerun Node.js setup and ensure the `Add to PATH` option and its child options are selected for installation.

 > [!div class="mx-imgBorder"]
 > ![Add to PATH install option in Node.js setup](./media/node-setup.png)